It’s Gretty. Have you had a recent Relationship break-up? Are you dreading an upcoming holiday?

 We tend to have the most negative thoughts about ourselves when we are Hungry, Angry, Lonely, or Tired.
 Be aware that you are more susceptible during H.A.L.T.
 You are grieving.

-Loneliness can be an unhealthy thing.
-Talk with someone about your loneliness.
+- Loneliness can be an unhealthy thing.
+Talk to someone about your loneliness.
 Just because your significant partner is no longer around does not mean you are half a person.
 You are still a whole person.

 Your friends may not know what to say, or they may ask you personal questions about the break-up.